 The driving experience is dominated by two aspects – the engine and gearbox.
 Aside from the Audi R8 I am struggling to name another car currently in production that utilises a naturally aspirated V10 and that makes me sad.
 It makes me sad as the explosive way the engine revs is spectacular and the accompanying soundtrack is something that should never be silenced.
 The 580-2’s engine has been slightly tweaked so peak power is delivered at a screaming 8,000rpm, 250 lower than other models.
 In Corsa mode you reach for the redline at 8,500rpm you pull a paddle and the gearbox engages the next gear almost instantaneously accompanied with a satisfying viciousness.
 You feel the shifts and it is something so many cars today lack.

 In Sport or Strada modes the shifts are smooth and quick but after experiencing the savagery of Corsa you’ll miss the involvement and physical sensation of feeling the gearbox working.
 I thought Porsche had the crown for best gearbox with the PDK gearbox in a number of models I had driven, the gearshifts are so smooth the only notification you are in the next gear comes from the rev counter and the change in engine tone.
-Then come to downshifts and as you barrel into a corner with scrubbing off speed with the standard steel brakes you pull for a downshift and there is no hesitation from the transmission, you get what you want when you want it.
+Then come the downshifts and as you barrel into a corner with scrubbing off speed with the standard steel brakes you pull for a downshift and there is no hesitation from the transmission, you get what you want when you want it.
 The changes are nigh on instantaneous.
 If you’re on a track or really fancy working the box you can pull the left paddle and the gearbox will shift down to the lowest available gear.
 This means the car can go from a steady cruise in 7th and engage 2nd in the time you would expect a single downshift to be achieved.
 It is nothing short of remarkable and the accompanying satanic sounds of the howling V10 is the material of dreams.

 Once the braking and downshifts are dealt with it’s time to turn in.
 There’s a smidgen of understeer on the way in when you’re pushing hard.
 It must be noted that in Strada and Sport the ESC is far too intrusive – in Corsa things are a lot better.
 Pirelli had fitted the car with the latest iteration of the fabled P Zero tyre that is not their ultimate performance tyre, there’s still the Trofeo and Trofeo R if you really want to dial out every smidge of understeer.
 Communication through the steering still lacks a little but feels a lot more reassuring than the all-wheel-drive car and the absence of the dynamic steering option makes a world of difference.

 Coming out of a corner is where the 580 comes into its own.
 In 2nd and 3rd gear with Corsa mode selected, the rear of the car is relaxed and will slip under heavy throttle but never to antisocial angles with the ESC enabled.
 As side slip is controlled the Pirelli P Zeros show their worth and hook up providing impressive traction that really inspires confidence knowing that you can apply more throttle earlier and earlier the more you drive the car – the grip levels are just right allowing for an entertaining but controlled drive.
 Despite the incredibly low profile of the sidewalls, comfort is not sacrificed and road noise is more than acceptable.
-It is a fantastic example of a car and tire combination is one that can make you look like you have Chris Harris like skills when all is have is an immature and overeager right foot.
+It is a fantastic example of a car and tire combination is one that can make you look like you have Chris Harris like skills when all I have is an immature and overeager right foot.

 Looks are subjective and open to interpretation and differing opinions.
 The Gallardo was considered a very pretty and futuristic.
 The Huracan is instantly recognisable as a Lamborghini with its jaunty angles and tense lines.
 The cliché ‘looks like its going 100 mph when it is stationary’ is one that is horrendously overused, it should be saved for cars like the Huracan.
 The 580-2 sets itself apart with its revised front bumper and the slightest re-profiling of the air escape between the rear lights.
 Whatever your opinion is of the styling you cannot deny the Huracan is striking.
 Retract the electric roof and spec it in the attention seeking shade of Verde Scandal and you’ll struggle to not turn a head and draw a crowd armed with camera phones within seconds of coming to a halt at the traffic lights.
 If ever there was an antonym for witness-protection it would be a green Lamborghini.

 The drama continues on into the interior.
-The centre console is a smorgasbord or button and switches, many of which could be retrofitted to a Eurofighter, most notably the red switch guard that covers the ignition button.
+The centre console is a smorgasbord of buttons and switches, many of which could be retrofitted to a Eurofighter, most notably the red switch guard that covers the ignition button.
 This is about as purposeful as a flimsy paper cocktail umbrella in an Atlantic hurricane, but hey, drama is what this all about.
 Where the switches are all about form and less about function, the driver’s cockpit display manages to be a fine balance of fun and functionality.
 There is a large and incredibly sharp TFT digital display that displays everything from infotainment to satellite navigation exclusively for the driver to toggle.
 What it means is that passengers will be thoroughly bored in traffic and will have nothing to pretend to be occupied with to hide from the embarrassingly large crowds that gather every time you are stationary.

 The driver focus is great, but it is a little frustrating when you want a bigger navigation screen (you will want it!), because the rev counter disappears and is replaced by a few small numbers in the corner of the screen.
 It is also not possible to have two round dials for speed and RPM simultaneously like you can in Audis with their Virtual Cockpit.
 The entire MMI is taken from the last generation of Audis so looks a little dated.
 It is also worth noting that the rear camera is horribly distorted and the quality is very low.
 When it rains it is rendered useless and do not even think about using the rear view mirror, all you can see is the roof of the car behind or the gorgeous leather behind the rear seats.
 Perhaps passengers can use it to make sure they look the part for the endless stream of photos that will inevitably be taken.